jotonedev/blog/_posts/2023-11-03-new-website.markdown

 ## Now Open Source

-I decided to make this website open source, so you can find the source code on [GitHub](https://github.com/jotonedev/jotone.eu)
+I decided to make this website open source, so you can find the source code on [GitHub](https://github.com/jotonedev/blog).
+Also, you can checkout the theme I made for this website [here](https://github.com/jotonedev/tallneck).